Life Coaching vs. Therapy: What's the Difference?Sep 13, 2021

 Similarities and when to seek which service

 There are differences between getting the help of a life coach and a therapist; there are also similarities between the two professions.
 Both professions instill positive changes in the lives of their clients so that they can lead a new life path that is more productive and less stressful and have improved general well-being.
 Both professions also help solve their clients' problems to achieve goals and break free from troubles.
 Knowing when to seek which one will depend on what area of your life you need to address the most.

 Seek life coaching if you find yourself looking for ways to achieve your goals and dreams and do not know how to attain them exactly.
 Improving the way you communicate with others, finding work/life balance, or creating plans to help your business or self-improvement are some of the things a good coach can guide you through.
 It's even possible to get help in finance, relationships, or career since many coaches can specialize in different areas.

-If, on the other hand, you are seeking some help to repair relationships that have been destructive in the past and are currently affecting you, or you want to recover from past traumas, or you think you might have depression or anxiety that is preventing you from achieving peak performance in your work and personal life, then see a therapist.
+On the other hand, if you need some help to repair relationships that have been destructive in the past and are currently affecting you, then see a therapist.
+Recovering from past traumas or depression, or anxiety preventing you from achieving peak performance in your work and personal life are good conditions for seeing a therapist.
 Only therapists can provide the professional help needed to address past problems that affect the present situation.
 A therapist is a healthcare professional that can identify mental illness that their clients might have.
 Their job is to make their clients become healthy clients in terms of their mental and emotional health to have better interpersonal relationships and gain better self-esteem to overcome challenges in life.

 As a client, you don't have to restrict yourself to get just one type of service, be it life coaching or therapy.
 You might even need to get the help of both.
 The important part is recognizing that you need help with something and identifying the professional who will be a personal fit to guide you in going through your life.